NorCal: 510-901-5375 | SoCal: 818-658-2174

 • Closing the estate by petitioning the court.

-If your loved one died without a will or did not name an executor in the will, then the state of California will assign an executor for you.
-If you are the executor of the estate, our team can guide you through the probate process to ensure you don’t miss any steps.
+If your family member died without a will or did not name an executor in the will, then the state of California will assign an executor for you.
+If you are the executor of the estate, an experienced California probate lawyer can guide you through the probate process to ensure you don’t miss any steps.
 Or, if you are a concerned family member finding issues with the will, our team can help you petition the court.
 Contact us today for more information.

 How Long Does Probate Take?